cardiffnlp/xlm-t/README.md

-This is the **XLM-T** repository, wich data, code and pre-trained multilingual language models for Twitter.
+This is the **XLM-T** repository, where you can find data, code and pre-trained multilingual language models for Twitter.

 # XLM-T - A Multilingual Language Model Toolkit for Twitter